 Whatever chart type you choose, ensure it is readable and your audience can easily catch the main idea while looking at it.

-Presenting information in such visual way is much more engaging, than just writing numbers aside.
+Presenting information in such a visual way is much more engaging, than just writing numbers aside.

 Further reading on data presentations